-Installation | Maintenance | Beyond Lino
+Installation | Topics | Beyond Lino

-Systemd Cheatsheet
+Systemd cheatsheet

 Debian adopted systemd in 2015 as the new init system.
 Systemd is responsible for running different system services.